Farama-Foundation/PettingZoo/docs/api.md

 `agent_iter(max_agent_iter=2**63)` returns an iterator that yields the current agent of the environment.
 It terminates when all agents in the environment are done or when `max_agent_iter` (steps have been executed).

 `last()` returns reward*, done, and info for the agent currently able to act.
-The returned reward is the total reward that the agent has received since it last acted.
+The returned reward is the cumulative reward that the agent has received since it last acted.
 Note that a single agent being done does not imply the environment is done.

 `reset(observe=True)` resets the environment (and sets it up for use when called the first time) and returns the observation of the first agent in `agent order`.
 Setting `observe=False` disables computing and returning the observation.